sergeyklay/clusterium/docs/source/methodological_framework.rst

 Methodological Framework
 =========================

-This document describes the methodological decisions and theoretical considerations underlying the ``clusx`` implementation.
+This document describes the methodological decisions and theoretical considerations underlying the Clusterium implementation.
 It explains how key algorithms are implemented, why specific  approaches were chosen, and their academic foundations.

 Evaluation methodology
 ----------------------

-This section documents the methodological considerations behind the evaluation metrics implemented in ``clusx``.
+This section documents the methodological considerations behind the evaluation metrics implemented in Clusterium.

 Silhouette Score Calculation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^